 Anthem (Blue View Vision)

 Formerly called WellPoint, Anthem now operates as part of the Blue Cross Blue Shield Association (BCBSA).
 Overall, Anthem enrolls about 40 million people in one or more of its coverage plans.
 Blue View Vision offers an easy option for members of other Anthem services.

 Can be added to any Anthem dental or health insurance plan.

 Free Transitions and polycarbonate lens upgrades for people under 19 years old.

 20% discount on upgrades, accessories and non-prescription glasses.

 Varying discounts on progressive lenses.

 Might be best for: People looking to add to a current Anthem plan who live in one of the 14 participating states.
-People looking for lens option discounts.
+Seniors and those looking for lens option discounts.